 They weigh between 6.6 and 13 pounds (3 to 5.9 kilograms), and grow to between 19 and 25 inches (49 to 64 centimeter) long.
 Their tails are typically no longer than 2.4 inches in length (6 centimeters).
 Females are typically larger than males.

-Native to French Guiana, Guyana, Suriname, Trinidad and Tobago, as well as parts of Venezuela, Columbia and Brazil.
+Native to French Guiana, Guyana, Suriname, Trinidad and Tobago, as well as parts of Venezuela, Colombia and Brazil.
 They have been introduced to Grenada, the U.S. Virgin Islands and Dominica.
 Red-rumped agoutis prefer a forested environment, but can also inhabit thick brush, savannahs or agricultural areas near water.

 They communicate through a series of grunts, squeals and screams, as well as through posturing.

 Red-rumped agoutis eat Brazil nuts.
 When food is abundant, agoutis will bury these nuts to dig up later when food becomes scarce.
 With this behavior, they are critically important to the dispersal of Brazil nut seeds.
 In addition to Brazil nuts, agoutis will consume other seeds, fruits, roots and leaves.
 If plant material is scarce, they will also eat insect larvae.
 They eat sitting up on their hind legs, holding food in their front limbs.